 'Simpsons' Still Rakes in the 'D'oh!'

-"The Simpsons Movie" opens July 27, a video game is planned, and Universal Studios Hollywood and Universal Orlando Resort are slated to open Simpsons rides in spring 2008.
+"The Simpsons Movie" opens July 27, a video game is planned, and Universal Studios Hollywood and

 This success is far beyond what creator Matt Groening had dared hope, yet the man who still writes the weekly comic strip "Life in Hell" knew from the start that this family was special.